 A WAC recruitment drive comes to Chicago

 A joint effort made the exhibit possible.
 Providing the airplane nose was the Douglas Aircraft Company plant in Orchard Place, near Park Ridge.
-Space to display the nose was graciously provided by Mandel Brothers.
-Then manning the exhibit was a select group of twelve WACs who, after attending a four-day training course at the Douglas plant, could answer any questions on the C-54 Skymaster that the public might have.
+Space to display it was graciously provided by Mandel Brothers.
+Manning the exhibit was a select group of twelve WACs who, after attending a four-day training course at the Douglas plant, could answer many questions about the C-54 Skymaster.

-Upon the exhibit’s arrival at State and Madison, police roped off the area.
+Once delivered, police roped off the area.
 Four Chicago Police Department traffic officers and two plant protection guards kept curious onlookers at bay.
-Soon enough these bystanders would have a chance to get up close but for the time being, the officers maintained a vigilant guard.

-Ultimately the exhibit was a popular summer attraction.
-Although Mandel Brothers hosted the recruitment drive out of patriotism, as future company president Leon Mandel served in the Army Air Forces, it also doubled as a publicity boon.
-In total, the exhibit attracted some 200,000 visitors until its closing day on 31 July 1944.
+Ultimately the exhibit proved to be popular summer attraction.
+It drew some 200,000 visitors until its closing day on July 31, 1944.
 More importantly, the WAC information center interviewed over 300 potential enlistees.3

 Sources